Payment of Purchase Order Invoices

 You must give a

-W-8 Ben Form to the withholding agent or payer if you are a foreign person and you are the beneficial owner of an amount subject to withholding.
+Form W-8 Ben to the withholding agent or payer if you are a foreign person and you are the beneficial owner of an amount subject to withholding.

 Babson College is required by the Internal Revenue Service to comply with specific federal tax withholding and reporting regulations when issuing payments to non-resident alien individuals.
 The types of payments affected include compensation, wages, honoraria, scholarships, fellowships and, in some cases, reimbursement for travel expenses.
 The general IRS rule is to withhold taxes at a rate of 30% for all payments made to non-resident alien individuals.
 However, an individual’s visa status, length of stay in the United States, or tax-treaty exemptions with specific countries could possibly reduce or eliminate the 30% tax withholding requirement in certain situations.
-For additional information, please contact Harry Paul-Emile at x3940.
+For additional information, please contact Accounts Payable.